Uberi/University-Notes/PHIL110A/PHIL110A.md

 The third skeptical attack **doubts whether he is dreaming or awake**.
 He states that he has previously had dreams that appeared as real as reality while dreaming, and that he cannot be sure whether he is dreaming at this instant.

 The realist response is that dreams are **paintings of reality** - there must exist a reality for dreams to reflect.
 In other words, there must be a world in order to have dreams.
-Descartes assumes that there are no innate ideas.

 Sub-argument counterpoint: to continue the analogy, abstract paintings would not be inspired by reality.
 In response, the realist response is that there are things like quantity, shape, and color that are also inspired by reality.